carlos-molina/TECOmate/README.md

 ## 1. Install ethereum v1.8.13-stable and create a new account

-1. follow instructions to install geth
+1. follow instructions to install geth:
         - [github.com/ethereum/go-ethereum/wiki/Building-Ethereum](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)

 1. follow instructions to create a new account in rinkeby testnet using: